Easy Frugal Gardening Ideas

 Containers or pots are in plenty supply at yard sales or thrift stores.
 All you need then is to purchase some good potting soil.
 Many seeds grow well in a pot (lettuce, greens, radishes, herbs) or purchase 4" seedlings at your nursery.
 You will be amazed at how just a handful of greens brightens up the color of a salad or the fresh aroma they provide.

 We have two EarthBoxes that we use for many different plantings.
 We have grown strawberries, tomatoes, lettuce, arugula, basil, dill, and many other items in these durable boxes.
 Highly recommended!

 Our school garden needed a new watering can so I held out as long as I could and had to purchase a plastic can for $5.99.
 Three days later, I found the exact watering can at a garage sale for $.50.
 Our dog loves to chew on the empty watering cans so I always buy them when I see them at sales.
 Plus, if you have multiple cans, you can place one near your water sources instead of lugging one can all over.

 Get Yourself A Rain Barrel

 I use the rain water when I first plant my seedlings instead of hauling the hose 150 feet out to my garden (big yard, did I say that already?).
-Since we live in Texas the water is sparse during the summer heat but used well the other 9 months.
+Since we live in Texas the water gets sparse during the peak of summer heat, but collects well the other nine months.
 It's really a fun game, I feel quite rich when it rains.